tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 * If String value is a valid Double value, then it is stored both as Double and String.
 * If String value is a valid DateTime value, then it is stored as DateTime only.

-Time Series Insights has limited support for the following values within the Double type: `Double.NaN`, `Double.PositiveInfinity` and `Double.NegativeInfinity`.
+Time Series Insights has limited support for the following values within the Double type: `Double.NaN`, `Double.PositiveInfinity`, and `Double.NegativeInfinity`.
 These values are converted to `null` during ingress, but if query evaluation produces one of these values, the value is evaluated and serialized as a `String` in response.
 User can pass these values as strings for ingress, so in query expressions these values should be also passed as strings.
 Query API converts empty string literals to nulls in the output.